-UAE reopens Syria embassy, in boost for Assad
+UAE reopens Syria embassy in boost for Assad

 Earlier this month, Sudanese President Omar al-Bashir became the first Arab head of state to visit Damascus since the start of the Syrian conflict, flying into Damascus airport.

-The border crossing between Syria and Jordan, another U.S.-ally that backed the rebels, was reopened in October.
+The border crossing between Syria and Jordan, another U.S. ally that backed the rebels, was reopened in October.
 A Syrian passenger flight flew to Tunisia on Thursday for the first time in nearly eight years.

-The Arab League suspended Syria’s membership in 2011.
-An Arab diplomat, speaking on condition of anonymity, told Reuters last week he believed a majority wanted Syria to be readmitted - with only three or four states expected to oppose this.
+An Arab diplomat, speaking on condition of anonymity, told Reuters last week he believed most Arab states wanted Syria to be readmitted to the Arab League, with only three or four states expected to oppose it.

-Egyptian state-run media have called for Syria to be reinstated.
-The secretary general of the Arab League, veteran Egyptian diplomat Ahmed Aboul Gheit, said in April that the decision to suspend Syria had been “hasty”.

 Arms, training and funds from Arab states were funneled to Syrian rebels through a program overseen by the CIA until U.S. President Donald Trump ordered it shut down last year.
-In another potential boost to Assad, Trump also last week decided to withdraw U.S. forces deployed in northern and eastern Syria in support of Kurdish-led militia.
+In another potential lift for Assad, Trump also last week decided to withdraw U.S. forces deployed in northern and eastern Syria in support of Kurdish-led militia.

+But Ford believes that Washington “probably just acquiesced” as the Trump administration is “more and more just washing its hands of Syria.”

-The anti-Assad rebels’ last foothold is an arc of northwestern territory abutting with Turkey, which still supports them.
+The anti-Assad insurgents’ last foothold is an arc of northwestern territory abutting Turkey, which still supports them.

-Damascus has vowed to recoup control of the entire country.
+Assad has vowed to recapture control of the entire country.

-Reporting by Kinda Makieh in Damascus, Amina Ismail in Cairo, Tom Perry and Ellen Francis in Beirut and Asma Alsharif and Aziz El Yaakoubi in Dubai, Suleiman al-Khalidi in Amman; Writing by Tom Perry; Editing by Mark Heinrich
+Reporting by Kinda Makieh in Damascus, Amina Ismail in Cairo, Tom Perry and Ellen Francis in Beirut and Asma Alsharif and Aziz El Yaakoubi in Dubai, Suleiman al-Khalidi in Amman; and Jonathan Landay in Washington; writing by Tom Perry; editing by Peter Graff, Mark Heinrich and Jonathan Oatis